Traveling in Turbulent Times: Doing Your Research Before You Travel

 Other Useful Sites

-At the website USA.gov, there are a collection of articles and links on international travel.
+At the website US government pages (USA.gov), there are a collection of articles and links on international travel.

 Another site that you may want to visit is the Nations Online Project.
 This site provides a wealth of advice for the world traveler, including information on each country's government, culture, business, and tourism.

-And as your trip fast approaches, remember to check out the latest updates at the Transportation Security Administration's website.
+And as your trip fast approaches, remember to check out the latest updates at the US Transportation Security Administration's website (TSA.gov).
 Here, you can learn how to move smoothly through the security checkpoints.
 This is definitely worth looking into if you plan on bringing medications, have a medical condition, or have a medical device.
+If you fly frequently, consider enrolling in the TSA Pre program.
+You can start the process online and complete it at an enrollment center.
+TSA Pre gives you perks that will speed you through the security line.

 International Travel Tips